-We draw attention to Note 3a of the accompanying consolidated financial statements, which describes that on October 11, 2014, the Entity, issued Internationals Bonds.
-As of December 31, 2024, the outstanding balances are \$202,587 and \$48,455.
-On January 31 2023, the Entity obtained an approval for restructuring this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
+We draw your attention to Note 1b of the accompanying Separate Financial Statements that describe that on October 11, 2014, the Entity, issued an International Bond.
+As of December 31, 2024, the outstanding balance is \$202,587.
+On January 31, 2023, the Entity obtained approval for restructuring this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.